mohamedosama2020/Swvl-Movies/README.md

 * The current architecture is MVVM with Use case and Repository plus remote date source
 * The app is using Dagger-Hilt dependency injectin.
 * The app is unit tested (Use Cases) with Junit and Robolectric
+* The app us using Response Caching Mechanism With OkHttp
+* Photos in the app is cached via Glide Library

 ## Libraries